HomePittsburgh: A Geek HistoryCaptain Kirk and Carnegie Mellon University

 Captain Kirk and Carnegie Mellon University

-As Captain James T. Kirk of the USS Enterprise on the original Star Trek of the 1960s, actor William Shatner came face-to-face with many fictional technologies of the future, from warp drives to communicators, super-intelligent computers to fiendish robots.
+As Captain James T. Kirk of the USS Enterprise on the original Star Trek of the 1960s, actor William Shatner came face-to-face with many fictional technologies, from warp drives to communicators, super-intelligent computers to fiendish robots.
+Then, as the twentieth century was coming to a close in the 1990s, Shatner suddenly found himself face-to-face with such real-world technologies as cell phones, personal computers, and the World Wide Web.

-“I couldn’t help but notice a certain familiarity in the technological leaps I was witnessing all around me,” Shatner explains in the subsequent I’m Working on That: A Trek From Science Fiction to Science Fact, first published in 2002.
+“I couldn’t help but notice a certain familiarity in the technological leaps I was witnessing all around me,” Shatner explains in I’m Working on That: A Trek From Science Fiction to Science Fact, published in 2002.
 “It was a kind of déjà vu.
 And as with all déjà vus, I couldn’t put my finger on it.
 But after some shower-stall rumination, it hit me – every day the world was becoming more and more like… Star Trek!
 Not that I saw people walking around on the decks of Starships and not that I had encountered many Klingons lately, except on the floor of Star Trek conventions, but I sensed that there was this decided Trekian trend rippling through the world as we prepared to turn the corner on the twenty-first century.”

 “Part of Star Trek’s popularity derives from its cool style, and therein lies a lesson,” Shatner writes in I’m Working on That.
 “Even if you can create wearables that are as comfortable as a bed of Tribbles and work better than Scotty’s warp engines, they had better look good, or forget it.
 Which is why I like the final phase of the work I saw at Carnegie Mellon’s ICES.
 They call it Streetware.
 The Streetware project took the whole concept of wearables, with all of its usability and human anatomy issues, and laid them out before a gaggle of Carnegie Mellon design students.
 Since CMU also happens to have produced some of the nation’s top industrial designers, applying the talents of design students to the problem of style seemed like a good match.”

-Next up for William Shatner and Chip Walter were robotics and artificial intelligence, two areas that James T. Kirk had more than his fair share of expertise.
-“I have personally grappled with so many smart-aleck robots, computers, and androids over the years that I’m sick to death of them,” Shatner observed.
-“Remember V’Ger in Star Trek: The Motion Picture, hell-bent on the destruction of pretty much everything?
+, hell-bent on the destruction of pretty much everything?
 And the M5 multitronic computer created by Dr. Richard Daystrom which was supposed to replace my crew.
 That SOB had the gall to relegate me to the status of Captain Dunsel (a Starfleet midshipman’s term for a part that serves no purpose).
 But I had the last laugh.
 When it started acting up and nearly wiped out 500 Starfleet personnel, I outsmarted it and it self-destructed.”

-“Well, this is just a simple demonstration,” Randy Pausch explained.
+“This is just a simple demonstration,” Randy Pausch explained.
 “Something we threw together over the weekend.
 Creating virtual places is actually relatively easy.
 Creating virtual people, that’s something else.”

-“The kind of raw computing power needed to conjure a digital reality that is so full-blooded that it is indistinguishable from the true and authentic thing is not possible, not today, not yet,” Pausch added.
+“The kind of raw computing power needed to conjure a digital reality that is so full-blooded that it is indistinguishable from the true and authentic thing is not possible, not today, not yet,” Pausch said.
 “Even when it comes to visual images, we’re a ways off from the Holodeck.”

 Anthony Letizia